 However, I survived the night!

 After 3 days I was taken off the cooling bed and sent for an MRI to look at my brain damage.
-When the results came back the doctors told my mummy and daddy that most of my brain was damaged and when the support machines were turned off I wouldn’t survive the next 72 hours.
+When the results came back the doctors told my mummy and daddy that most of my brain was damaged and when the support machines were turned off I wouldn’t survive the next 72 hours, so I was transferred to a hospice for end of life care.

 From only a few weeks old my Mummy has done therapy with me every day as my Cerebral Palsy affects my whole body.
 My therapy includes physiotherapy, horse riding, swimming, conductive education, sign language, strength training, play therapy, music therapy, trampolining, and so much more.
 Following my successful SDR surgery – which incidentally cost £28,000 – I need to continue these therapies – and they are not funded on the nhs.